slu-soc5050/slu-soc5050.github.io/content/course-software.md

 ### Software Downloads
 There are two applications you will need to initially download and install to get `R` up and running..

 1. The computing language `R` needs to be downloaded and installed.
-You can download it from the {{< link "`R`'s website" "https://cloud.r-project.org">}}.
+You can download it from {{< link "R's website" "https://cloud.r-project.org">}}.
 Choose "Download R for (Mac) OS X" or "Download R for Windows".
-Windows users should look for a link that says "install R for the first time".
+Windows users should look for text that says "install R for the first time" and click the `base` to the left of that text.
 Both macOS and Windows users should install `R` version `3.5.1`, known as "Feather Spray".[^1]

 2. RStudio is a graphical user interface for `R` that will make learning the language and using it much, much easier.
 You should download the *free* version of RStudio from {{< link "their website" "https://www.rstudio.com/products/rstudio/download/#download">}}.
 Choose the appropriate installer for your platform.
 Make sure `R` is already installed before installing RStudio.
 As of August 10, 2018, the current version of RStudio is `v1.1.456`.